Mobinafshari/react-boilerplate/README.md

 </p>
 <p>Replace public/favicons.ico for your custom favicon</p>
 <p><strong>The default fonts</strong> have been set, to change them just replace your fonts in src/assets/fonts and then change _font.scss file in src/styles/base/_font.scss</p>
+<p>For icon handling add your svg to the icon folder in assets and import it in the <strong>Icon.tsx</strong> and use it with CustomIcon and icon prop.</p>
+<p>i18n file added also you have two files to define your texts there and consider adding RTL and LTR with your use cases for the project.</p>